Among the many shoulder exercises, there is one that promises to shape those deltoids and make your upper body stronger: the plate front raise.

 Yes, Plate front raises are an excellent shoulder exercise to build anterior delts.
 This shoulder flexion exercise is a great option for building shoulder strength, improving shoulder mobility, and shaping your shoulder muscles.

-Is plate front raise push or pull?
+Is the plate front raise push or pull?

 Front Plate Raises are a push exercise.
 This exercise will help you build strength and definition in the front and sides of your shoulder.